zicklag/docs-1/extensions/creating-extensions.md

 ---
-description: A guide on how to scaffhold your Directus Extension.
+description: A guide on how to scaffold your Directus Extension.
 readTime: 5 min read
 ---